Mayo Clinic: Decision Aid

 Role and Responsibilities

 Patients and clinicians have different expertise when it comes to making consequential clinical decisions.
-While clinicians know information about the disease, tests and treatments, the patient knows information about their body, their circumstances, their goals for life and health care.
-It is only on patient-clinician collaboration to make decisions together that the ideal of evidence-based medicine can come true.
-This is especially pertinent to treating depression as there are many medication choices with no clear winner in terms of efficacy.
+While clinicians know information about the disease, tests and treatments, the patient knows information about their body, circumstances, goals for life and healthcare.
+It’s only on patient-clinician collaboration to make decisions together that the ideal of evidence-based medicine can come true.
+This is especially pertinent to treating depression as there are many treatment options with no clear winner in terms of efficacy.

 User Research: Worked with researchers at Mayo Clinic to observe interactions between depression patients and doctors.